Kahuzi-Biéga National Park: Geography

+Climate

 The park receives an average annual precipitation of 1800 mm.
-The maximum temperature recorded in the area is 18 C while the minimum is 10.4 C.
+The average maximum temperature in the area is 18 C while the minimum is 10.4 C.

-Legal status

-The earliest reserve, Zoological and Forest Reserve of Mount Kahuzi, was created on 27 July 1937 by the then Governor General of the Belgian Colonial administration.
-That reserve has been part of the Kahuzi-Biega National Park since November 1970.
-Five years later, the park was extended to cover 6000 km2.
-The park was declared a UNESCO World Heritage Site in 1980, under Criterion (x) for its unique habitat of rainforest and diversity of the mammal species, particularly the eastern lowland gorillas, Gorilla beringei graueri.

-Biodiversity
+Environment

 The park has a rich diversity of flora and fauna.
 As of a survey conducted in 2003 by the Wildlife Conservation Society, it protects roughly 349 species of birds and 136 species of mammals.
 Over 1,178 plant species have been observed in the highland regions of the park alone.
-Because of its varied topography and habitat types, Kahuzi-Biega National Park is also a hotspot of plants and vertebrate endemism for.
+Because of its varied topography and habitat types, Kahuzi-Biega National Park is also a hotspot for plants and endemic vertebrates.